Mosaic City Hotel

 - Free Parking

 - 24 Hour Reception

 - Luggage Storage

 - Currency Exchange

 A working church, serving the large Christian community in Madaba.

 One of several Christian places of worship in Madaba.

 St George’s Church & Mosaic Map

-Don’t miss out on the Arabic sweet shops, like Al-Baraka Sweets where you’ll find round trays of honey-drizzled pastries, some filled...
+Don’t miss out on Arabic bakeries, like Al-Baraka Sweets, where you’ll find round trays of honey-drizzled pastries, some filled with...